nrwl/nx/CONTRIBUTING.md

 yarn local-registry disable
 ```

+You can also run `yarn test-create-nx-workspace 30.0.0`.
+It will set up local registry, publish the packages, create the workspace with Angular and React applications in it, and will run some basic checks against the workspace.

 ### Running Unit Tests

 To make sure your changes do not break any unit tests, run the following: